 - related links

-We also work with our information designer to produce and revise diagrams and videos.
+We also work with our information designers to produce and revise diagrams and videos.
 And we can commission new photos where these are needed.

 - Each page should be about one topic and must have a clear focus.